Vietnam.vn - Nền tảng quảng bá Việt Nam

 How do students progress in their studies?

-When taking the PISA 2022 test, 94% of 15-year-old students in Vietnam were enrolled in grade 10.
+When taking the PISA 2022 test, 94% of 15-year-old students in Vietnam were enrolled in Grade 10.
 97% of students reported having attended preschool for one year or more (OECD average: 94%).

-On average across OECD countries, students who attended preschool for one year or more scored higher in mathematics at age 15 than students who had never attended or had attended for less than one year, even after accounting for socioeconomic indicators.
+On average across OECD countries, students who attended preschool for one year or more scored higher in mathematics at age 15 than students who had never attended or had attended less than one year, even after accounting for socioeconomic indicators.

-According to the Department of Quality Management (Ministry of Education and Training), from the survey results published by OECD, by comparing the results internationally, policy makers and educators in Vietnam can learn from the policies and practices of other countries.
+According to the Department of Quality Management (Ministry of Education and Training), from the survey results published by OECD, by comparing the results internationally, policymakers and educators in Vietnam can learn from the policies and practices of other countries.

 “The survey results also provide insight into how well the education system is preparing students for real-life challenges and future success.